kartik-venugopal/aural-player/README.md

 ### Recent updates

+- **9/28/2018: New release:** Bug fix - On High Sierra systems, app crashed at the completion of an iteration of a playback loop.
+This issue has been fixed.

 - **9/26/2018: New release:** Favorites items now have their own separate Favorites menu on the main menu bar, entirely separate from the History menu.
 Also, favorites lists are no longer restricted in size.

 - **9/25/2018: New release:**